RWS/studio-appstore-service/README.md

 + The .zip file contains the _source code_, two _json files_ with the formats used by studio and a _folder with possible configuration for appsettings.json_
 + Download and unzip the files
 + Run Visual Studio as __administrator__ and open the solution
-+ Open _Windows PowerShell_, navigate to the folder containing the solution (e.g. D:\Coding\AppStoreServer\AppStoreIntegrationService) and run the command `dotnet restore` to make sure all the dependencies are installed
 + From the files three under the __AppStoreIntegrationServiceManagement__ project open _appsettings.json_
 + Go to the .zip file you just downloaded and copy the content of the file __appsettings-local.json__ into the __appsettings.json__ from project solution and save it
 + Now, the __AppStoreIntegrationServiceManagement__ is set for local folder path deployment